JetBrains/lets-plot-docs/source/index.rst

             <h1>
                 <span id="landing-title">Lets-Plot</span>
-                — multiplatform plotting library based on the grammar of graphics
+                — multiplatform plotting library built on the principles of the Grammar of Graphics
             </h1>

         .. button-ref:: python/index